-Qualification title NCFE CACHE Level 3 Technical Occupational Entry in Senior Healthcare Support (Diploma) Ofqual qualification number (QN) 610/3988/3 Guided learning hours (GLH) 491 Total qualification time (TQT) 830 Credit value 83 Minimum age 19 Qualification purpose This qualification is designed to provide learners with the knowledge, understanding and skills required to develop competence as a senior healthcare support worker in a range of healthcare support settings.
-The qualification is formed of mandatory and optional units.
-The mandator units cover core competencies while the optional units allow learners to choose from a variety of specialist areas to tailor the qualification to their needs and interests, and to reflect the context of their work.
-The qualification will provide employers with reliable evidence of a learner's attainment against occupational standard knowledge, skills and behaviours (KSBs) which form the minimum requirements for entry into the occupation.
-The content of this qualification aligns with the KSBs required for the Senior Healthcare Support Worker occupational standard.
-The content is applicable to a variety of roles and aligns with the options the occupational standard: Adult Nursing Support Maternity Support Theatre Support Mental Health Support Children and Young People Support Allied Health Profession Therapy Support Grading The qualification is designed to form an engaging, flexible and (typically) core element of an adult learner's course of study.
-Achieved/not yet achieved Assessment method Internally assessed and externally quality assured portfolio of evidence.
-A range of sample assessment materials (SAMs) have been developed and should be used as examples to guide centres to: directly target and assess all the learning outcomes and assessment criteria within the mandatory units to demonstrate underpinning knowledge and skills holistically assess the learning outcomes and assessment criteria attributed to the chosen optional pathway, where applicable Please note the mandatory assessment for DHCS 14 Study skills for senior healthcare support workers (H/651/0783) must include evidence of a piece of extended writing or a project.
+Qualification title NCFE CACHE Level 3 Support (Diploma) Technical Occup pational Entry in Senior Healthcare Ofqual qualification number (QN) 610/3988/3 Aim reference 61039883 Guided learning hours (GLH) 491 Total qualification time (TQT) 830 Credit value 83 Minimum age 19 Qualification purpose understanding and skill healthcare support wor The qualification is form units cover core compechoose from a variety of needs, and interests and The qualification will preattainment against occu (KSBs) which form the The content of this qualification will preattainment against occu (KSBs) which form the The content of this qualification will preattainment against occu (KSBs) which form the The content is applicable occupational standard: - adult nursing support - maternity support - theatre support - mental health supp - children and young - allied health profes s required to dever ker in a range of hand of mandatory etencies while the of specialist areas and to reflect the convide employers where experience and the convide employers where experience are convided to a variety of respect to a variety of respect to a variety of respect to the convidence of the convidence o with reliable evidence of a learner's knowledge, skills and behaviours nents for entry into the occupation.
+In the KSBs required for the Senior standard.
+Toles and aligns with the options in the ort Grading Achieved/not yet achieved ved.
+Assessment method should be used as examdirectly target and a essment materials mples to guide cer assess all of the le nandatory units to (SAMs) have been developed and holistically assess the learning outcomes and assessment criteria attributed to the chosen optional pathway, where applicable Please note the mandatory assessment for DHCS 14 Study skills for senior healthcare support workers (H/651/0783) must include evidence of a piece of extended writing or a project.
 Work/industry placement experience The learner must be working, volunteering or on practical placement in an appropriate setting to be able to meet the assessment requirements of this qualification.
-Occupational This qualification is mapped against the following occupational standard: standards • ST0217: Senior Healthcare Support Worker (Level 3) Version 1.4 A mapping document is available on the qualification's page on the NCFE website.
 Regulation information This is a regulated qualification.
 The regulated number for this qualification is 610/3988/3.
 Funding This qualification may be eligible for funding.
 For further guidance on funding, please contact your local funding provider.
+Occupational standards This qualification is mapped against the following occupational standard: ST0217: Senior Healthcare Support Worker (Level 3) Version 1.4 A mapping document is available on the qualification's page on the NCFE website.